-Trifluridine-tipiracil hydrochloride (Lonsurf®) is a chemotherapy drug.
-It is used to treat bowel cancer that has spread to other parts of the body.
+Trifluridine-tipiracil hydrochloride (Lonsurf®) is used to treat bowel cancer, and stomach cancer that has spread to other parts of the body.

 Lonsurf is given as tablets, so you can have it at home.
-During treatment, you will regularly see a cancer doctor or a specialist nurse.
-This is who we mean when we mention doctor or nurse in this information.
+During treatment you usually see a:

 Before or on the day of treatment, a nurse or a person trained to take blood (phlebotomist) will take a blood sample from you.
 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you how you have been feeling.
 This is to check that it is okay for you to have chemotherapy.